World renowned canine physical therapist Debbie Gross Saunders and Brian Mulligan demonstrate Mobilization With Movement (MWM) techniques for dogs.

 - Explain what a C-SNAG technique is to the handler of a canine client with a cervical dysfunction.

 - Identify 4 rules to follow when applying a C-SNAG in a canine client with a cervical dysfunction.

 - Demonstrate a thoracic /lumbar SNAG in the canine client with limited extension.

 Unit 8 – Extremity Mobilization and Side Flexion

 - Apply a C-SNAG for Side flexion in the performance dog with limited turning ability.

 - Assess carpal and metacarpal ROM in an athletic canine client with a carpal hyperextension injury.

 You may also like…

-- Specially designed mobilization pads used to perform "Mobilizations with Movement, NAGS, SNAGS, and More" exercises.
+- Specially designed mobilization strap used to perform "Mobilizations with Movement, NAGS, SNAGS, and More" exercises.

 - Thousands of professionals worldwide have discovered the benefits of mastering The Mulligan Concept that includes…